 When playing Minecraft, you can play a single-player or multiplayer game.
-If you'd like to play with other people, there are four options explained in this article:
+If you'd like to play with other people.
+This article outlines the different ways to play multiplayer and provides some troubleshooting steps if you are having difficulty playing multiplayer games.

 Playing on a Local Area Network (LAN)

 This requires opening your home or local area network (LAN) to others who are also connected to that network.
-There are some differences in connecting for Minecraft: Java Edition and Minecraft for Windows, Nintendo Switch, or other devices.
+Here is how to connect for Minecraft for mobile devices, Nintendo Switch, PlayStation, Windows or Xbox.

 Before you start